-1. If you place into MATH 151 or higher and are considering a Major in biology, biochemistry, neuroscience, or chemistry, take introductory chemistry in the fall (CHEM 120).
-If you are not

-- interested in majoring in these areas and there are other fall courses that interest you more, you may defer CHEM 120 to the spring semester. - 2.
+- 1. If you place into MATH 151 or higher and are considering a Major in biology, biochemistry, neuroscience, or chemistry, take introductory chemistry in the fall (CHEM 120).
+If you are not interested in majoring in these areas and there are other fall courses that interest you more, you may defer CHEM 120 to the spring semester. - 2.
 If you place into MATH 140, you will need to complete the course with a C or better to be allowed to take CHEM 120 in the second semester.
 You should be enrolled in MATH 141 when you take CHEM 120. - 3.
-Biology: If you are planning to Major in Biology, you should begin taking biology classes as soon as you have completed the chemistry pre-requisite (CHEM 120).
-If you plan to major in another discipline, then take the biology courses as your schedule allows. - 4.
-English Literature: English literature is a requirement for medical professional schools, and we recommend that you complete it as soon as your schedule allows, and no later than the end of your sophomore year.
+Biology: If you are planning to Major in Biology, you may begin taking biology classes as soon as you wish.
+If you plan to major in another discipline, then take the biology courses as your schedule allows.

+- 4. English Literature: English literature is a requirement for medical professional schools, and we recommend that you complete it as soon as your schedule allows, and no later than the end of your sophomore year.
 Many first and second year students find that a literature course (English 110, 111, 112, 113, 114, 115, 116, 117, or 118) provides welcome variety to their schedule, which is often heavily weighted in the sciences. - 5.
 Psychology: The current MCAT includes a behavioral science section.
 Additionally, behavioral science courses are required for some professional school programs.
 Our students have found PSYCH 162 (Human Social Behavior) to be especially helpful in preparing for the MCAT.
 Other helpful courses for the MCAT include PSYCH 110 and PSYCH 172.

+Pre-Health Students Beginning in Fall of First-Year Spring of First Year

+MATH 140 FS 101 FS 102

+MATH 140 MATH 141

+BIO 220 CHEM 120

+Elective Elective

-Sample First-Year Schedules for Pre-Health Students Pre-Health Students Beginning in MATH 140 Fall of First-Year FS 101 MATH 140 Elective Elective Spring of First Year FS 102 MATH 141 CHEM 120 Elective Pre-Health Students placing in MATH 151Biochem., Chem., Math, Physics, Geo.
-Majors Fall of First-Year FS 101 MATH 151 CHEM 120 Spring of First-Year FS 102 MATH 152 CHEM 122
+Pre-Health Students placing in MATH 151Biochem., Chem., Math, Physics, Geo.
+Majors Fall of First-Year Spring of First-Year

+FS 101 FS 102

+MATH 151 MATH 152

+CHEM 120 CHEM 122

 Elective BIO 220 or elective

 Pre-Health Students placing in MATH 151Biology, Neuro Fall of First-Year Spring of First-Year

 FS 101 FS 102

 Majors MATH 151 CHEM 122

 CHEM 120 BIO 220

 Elective Elective

 Pre-Health Students placing in MATH 151all other Fall of First-Year Spring of First-Year

 FS 101 FS 102

-Majors MATH 151 CHEM 120

-Elective (or start CHEM 120) Elective (CHEM 122 if CHEM 120 was taken 1 st semester)
+Majors MATH 151 Elective (or start CHEM 120 (or CHEM 122 if CHEM 120 is taken 1 st semester)

+CHEM 120) Elective or BIO 220

-Elective Elective
+Elective (or start BIO 220) Elective